jonwhittlestone/words/_posts/2021-09-15-team-leading-dos-and-donts.md

 As we know Software Development is not just about technical problem solving but the human factors involved when delivering a product at scale.

-Trust, Humility and Respect are the core principles at the core of Brian Fitzpatrick's dos and don'ts.
+Trust, Humility and Respect are the core principles of Brian Fitzpatrick's dos and don'ts.
 From an essay in Software Engineering at Google.

 Presented below, the anti-patterns, and then the patterns: